 The 3 main types of mesothelioma are:

 - Pleural Mesothelioma: Pleural mesothelioma is the most common form of mesothelioma.
 It occurs in the lining of the lung(s).
-Patients with pleural mesothelioma have a poor prognosis.
 After the cancer spreads, it often attacks major organs in the chest and the lymphatic system.

 - Peritoneal Mesothelioma: Peritoneal mesothelioma occurs in the lining of the abdomen.
 Data show that this form of mesothelioma can be treated more effectively than pleural mesothelioma because doctors can remove cancer from the abdomen more easily.